Technology Tools to Support All Learners

 Text Compactor - Text Compactor is a free online text summarizer.
 After pasting text into the provided box, the user can select the percentage of summarization.
 The program will then provide a summary of the text which includes the chosen percentage of the original text.
 The summarized text could then be read aloud by a separate screen reader.

-Magnifier Reading - Magnifier reading is built into the Windows operating system starting with Windows 10.
-Students can use the Magnifier reader to listen to selectable text on web pages and web applications such as Google Docs.
+Magnifier - Magnifier reading is built into the Windows operating system.
+Students can use Magnifier to listen to selectable text on web pages and web applications such as Google Docs.

 Writing Resources